 Beyond your Level 4: Further education to accelerate your development.

-Here’s a few courses that I’d recommend you check out along with a load of books that are worth a read too:
+Here are a few courses that I’d recommend you check out along with a load of books that are worth a read too:

 MSP Performance Coach- This is our flagship programme and stands for Movement Strength Power Performance Coach.
 It covers everything from performance coaching models, advanced movement, strength, power and training techniques, business, mindset and more.
 Without question there is nothing out there at this level and is only for the most serious of coaches.

 MSP Network– All of our video resources in one place.
 It’s a tenner a month and to be honest it’s worth a lot more than that.
 Expect Vern Gambetta, Mike Boyle, Duncan French, Dan John and more.

 Youth Strength and Conditioning Association– If you are looking to specialise in working with young people this is the place to go and get qualified and insured.